dustinpfister/blog_posts/_posts/threejs-materials.md

 ### 2.6 - Mesh Standard Material

-The [standard material](https://threejs.org/docs/index.html#api/materials/MeshStandardMaterial) might be the best option for most surfaces if a more realistic rather than speedy rendering is desired.
+The [standard material](/2021/04/27/threejs-standard-material/) might be the best option for most surfaces if a more realistic rather than speedy rendering is desired when it comes to doing something with light.
+The standard material will also work with a wide range of various texture maps, and is somewhat of an industry standard, thus the name.

 Unlike the phong material this material does not support specular highlights, but it would appear that is the only feature lost of interest compared to phong.